Skip to Main Content

 “Professor Dyck worked with us to make sure we weren’t introducing our own biases into the survey questions,” Martin says.

-Dyck also persuaded Martin to start on his master’s degree in public administration
+Dyck also persuaded Martin to start on his master’s degree in

 .
-Through the bachelor’s-to-master’s
+Through the

 program, Martin has taken two graduate classes that will also count toward his undergraduate degree, including Dyck’s class in public policy analysis.